Skip to main content

 May 2, 2026

-Here is the first in my series where I define psychoanalytic terms for anyone inter4sted.
-I hope that is informative, and please let me know if you found it helpful.
+Here is the first in my series where I define psychoanalytic terms for anyone interested.
+I hope that it is informative, and please let me know if you found it helpful.
 My understanding of these concepts is also evolving, thus this may be subject to updates or further entries to clarify or change.

 • Gratitude as Emotional Bypassing